KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 screen components through a `feature.route` createFeature() parameter, using the createRoute() utility.

-The Route object contains one or two function callbacks (CB), with the following signature:
+The Route object contains one or two function callbacks (routeCB), with the following signature:
 ```
-  CB(app, appState): rendered-component (null for none)
+  routeCB(app, appState): rendered-component (null for none)
 ```

-The CB reasons about the supplied appState, and either returns a rendered component, or null to allow downstream routes the same opportunity.
+The routeCB reasons about the supplied appState, and either returns a rendered component, or null to allow downstream routes the same opportunity.
 Basically the first non-null return wins.

-One or two CBs can be registered, one with priority and one without.
+One or two routeCBs can be registered, one with priority and one without.
-The priority CBs are given precedence across all registered routes before the non-priority CBs are invoked.
+The priority routeCBs are given precedence across all registered routes before the non-priority routeCBs are invoked.

 Here is a route for a `startup` feature that simply promotes a SplashScreen until the system is ready: